-We have audited the financial statements of [XYZ Plc] (the 'parent company') and its subsidiaries (the 'group) ' for the year ended [date] which comprise [specify the titles of the primary statements] and notes to the financial statements, including significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+We have audited the financial statements of [XYZ Plc] (the 'parent company') and its subsidiaries (the 'group') for the year ended [date] which comprise [specify the titles of the primary statements] and notes to the financial statements, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.